wodby/docs/apps/instances.md

 # Application instance

-When we say "application", we actually mean application instance.
-By default we deploy development (or just dev) instance of application.
+When we say "application", we actually mean an application instance.
+By default we deploy development (or just dev) instance of the application.
 But you can create as many instances as you want.

-You can remove or add a new instance from `Instances` page.
+You can remove or add a new instance from the `Instances` page.
 To get there navigate to the instance page and click on a cogwheel in the header.

 ## Instance type